datagrok-ai/public/help/compute/diff-studio.md

 title: "Diff Studio"
 ---

-**Datagrok Diff Studio** is an innovative tool for solving [ordinary differential equations](https://en.wikipedia.org/wiki/Ordinary_differential_equation) (ODEs) right within your web browser.
+**Datagrok Diff Studio** solves [ordinary differential equations](https://en.wikipedia.org/wiki/Ordinary_differential_equation) (ODEs) right within your web browser, and provides interactive exploration of their solution.

 Differential equations play a crucial role in modeling complex systems in diverse fields, from chemical engineering and drug design to environmental studies and financial modeling.

-Using **Datagrok Diff Studio**, you can easily create mathematical models, develop and optimize it, use interactive [visualizations](../visualize/viewers) and other features of the Datagrok platform.
+Using **Diff Studio**, you can create mathematical models, build interactive [visualizations](../visualize/viewers), develop platform [applications](../develop/how-to/build-an-app.md) and combine them with other features of Datagrok.
-Moreover, in a single click you can turn your model into the [Datagrok script](scripting.md), run it as standalone data processing unit, or include in an [application](../develop/how-to/build-an-app.md).

-**Key benefits and features of the Datagrok Diff Studio**:
+**Key benefits and features**:

-* **Enhanced mathematical modeling:** Diff Studio can model and analyse complex multi-equation systems.
+* **Enhanced mathematical modeling:** The Diff Studio can model and analyse complex multi-equation systems.
 * **Ease of use:** The Diff Studio intuitive interface makes it accessible and useful to both beginners and experts in mathematical modeling.
-* **Rapid design:** The collection of built-in project templates and use cases speed up model design.
+* **Rapid design:** The collection of built-in model templates and examples speeds up model design.
-* **Streamlined Integration:** In just one click, you can convert formulas to the platform script, implementing no-code development.
+* **Streamlined Integration:** In a single click, you can convert formulas to the platform [script](scripting.md), implementing no-code development.
 * **Broad application scope:** The Diff Studio usage ranges from [pharmacokinetics](https://en.wikipedia.org/wiki/Pharmacokinetics) and [hybrid antibody formation](https://doi.org/10.1073/pnas.1220145110) simulation to [queues](https://en.wikipedia.org/wiki/Queueing_theory) modeling.

 ## Using Diff Studio